 QuantiChrom™ Hyaluronidase Inhibitor Screening Assay Kit

 - Simple and Convenient.
 Simple procedure with an enzymatic reaction and addition of stop reagent.
-No wash or reagent transfer steps involved.
+No wash or reagent transfer steps are involved.

 - Robust and amenable to HTS.
 Can be readily automated on HTS liquid handling systems for processing thousands of samples per day.